 When writing a new version of the private data, the actor adds all entrustees as recipients on the envelope.
 They are not explicitly notified of the change, but can list the actor's private box and decrypt the data at any time.

-On message envelopes, entrustees are added as additional recipients, but the message is not placed into their in-queue.
+On message envelopes, entrustees are added as additional recipients, but the message is not placed into their message boxes.

 The sender should add both its own entrustees as well as the entrustees of the recipients, which are listed on their public cards.

 When necessary, the entrustee accesses the actor's account, and decrypts the private data and message envelopes with its own key.

 Private keys of entrusted accounts can be stored offline until the data needs to be accessed.
 If incidents are rare, the private key may be stored on a piece of paper and/or memory stick in a vault, for example.

 Data can later be recovered on an offline (air-gapped) system as follows:

 - Set up a temporary offline system.
 This system only needs a subset of Condensation, namely a record parser and serializer, an object parser and serializer, as well as RSA encryption and decryption.